Message from the Deans

 Annuities establish Social Work scholarships

-Margaret Collins, MA (social work) ’40 (pictured at right) was called “a pioneer” for her work in addressing discriminatory housing practices (see obituary in the August 2006 Bulletin).
+Margaret Collins, MA (social work) ’40 (pictured at left) was called “a pioneer” for her work in addressing discriminatory housing practices (see obituary in the August 2006 Bulletin).
 That same innovative spirit extended into her support for the Graduate School of Social Work and Social Research and the manner in which she took advantage of incentives in the tax code to establish the Hilda Worthington Smith Scholarship.

 Margaret founded Suburban Fair Housing as a real estate company and then used restraint of trade statutes to win access to property listings so she could affect sales to black and Jewish families.
 As a private investor, she maintained a stock of low-income housing units, a business she ran well into her 90’s.
 As she liquidated her rental units, she used the income from the sale of one home, as well as some appreciated stocks, to establish a charitable gift annuity with the School.
 The arrangement allowed her to vastly reduce the capital gains taxes on the stock, and she was guaranteed a 10 percent annual return on the annuity for the rest of her life.